eval-protocol/python-sdk/docs/n_variant_batch_evaluation_guide.md

 # N-Variant Generation to Batch Evaluation Guide

-This guide explains how to use N-variant generation with batch reward functions in Reward Kit.
+This guide explains how to use N-variant generation with batch reward functions in Eval Protocol.

 ## Overview